GoogleCloudPlatform/community/tutorials/appengine-python-falcon/index.md

     This module contains the following files:

     1. [`__init__.py`][init].
 This is where the api module is initialized and its routes are created.
-    You can see how the app variable is defined using the falcon library.
+    You can see how the app variable is defined using the Falcon library.

                 app = falcon.API(middleware=[
                     AuthMiddleware()
                 ])

-        You can just add a route doing the following:
+        You can add a route with the following method:

                 app.add_route('/', Resource())